 *NOTE – Always seek advice from a knowledgeable and certified aromatherapist before using any type of essential oil internally with children.
-It is highly important to keep essential oils out of the reach of children.
+It is crucial to keep essential oils out of the reach of children.
 Close each bottle tightly after each use.
-Double check the bottles before putting away.
+Double-check the bottles before putting them away.
 The bottom of the feet is the safest and most effective place to test and use essential oils on infants and children.

 - Black Pepper